Homeโ€บArticlesโ€บHow Toโ€บHow to Calculate VO2 Max

 Below 30 Poor

-30โ€“39 Fair
+30-39 Fair

-40โ€“49 Good
+40-49 Good

-50โ€“59 Excellent
+50-59 Excellent

 60 and above Superior

-These categories are generic and not adjusted for age or gender โ€” VO2 max naturally declines with age, so a 50-year-old and a 20-year-old with the same raw score have different relative fitness levels.
-Use age- and gender-specific norm tables if you need a precise comparison against your peer group.
+These categories stay generic and aren't adjusted for age or gender.
+VO2 max naturally declines with age, so a 50-year-old and a 20-year-old with the same raw score sit at different relative fitness levels.
+Use age- and gender-specific norm tables if you want a precise comparison against your peer group.

 Step 6: Track Your Progress Over Time

 Retest every 8-12 weeks under similar conditions (same track, similar weather, comparable time of day) to track genuine fitness changes rather than day-to-day variation.
-The VO2 Max Calculator makes repeated testing quick โ€” just enter your new distance each time to see your updated score and category.
+The VO2 Max Calculator makes repeated testing quick since you just enter your new distance each time to see the updated score and category.

-Pair VO2 max tracking with the Target Heart Rate Calculator to plan training intensity zones, and the Pace Calculator to convert your Cooper test distance into a per-kilometre or per-mile pace for comparison against other runs.
+Pair VO2 max tracking with the Target Heart Rate Calculator to plan training intensity zones, and the Pace Calculator to convert your Cooper test distance into a per-kilometer or per-mile pace for comparison against other runs.

 Common Mistakes to Avoid